Technology Comparisons

 • You're comfortable with Docker and basic server administration

-• You want a tool backed by decades of production experience
+• You want a tool backed by 20+ years of production experience at 37signals

 When to Choose Coolify